nanit/kubernetes-graphite-cluster/README.md

 1. **statsd:8125** is the host for your metrics collection.
 It points the statsd proxies.
 2. **graphite:80** is the host for you metrics queries.
 It points to the graphite query node which queries all data nodes in the cluster.

-Generally, these are the resources you expect to see on a clean K8s installations:
+Run `kubectl get pods,statefulsets,svc` and expect to see the following resources:

 ![K8s resources on a clean cluster](https://github.com/nanit/kubernetes-graphite-cluster/blob/master/K8s-Resources.png)